 It feels like winter again, and the perfect occasion for a toboggan ride tablescape.

 After a heavy rainstorm with strong wind gusts yesterday, the high temperature dropped 20 degrees overnight.
-Now, snowflakes are falling.
+Now, snowflakes are falling and winter has returned.

 My Christmas decorations are still decking the hall, with all but the live tree in place through Epiphany Sunday.
 But, I’m busy restyling the kitchen and dining room for New Years Eve tablesetting and entertaining.